jaime-garvey/dslibrary/README.md

 # About

-This is a data science cheatsheet compiled from classes, MOOCs, the Metis bootcamp, and the Scool of Hard Knocks (of course!).
+This is a data science cheatsheet compiled from classes, MOOCs, the Metis bootcamp, and the School of Hard Knocks (of course!).
 It is written from the perspective for a complete beginner with little to no prior programming experience.

 Note: It is a work in progress but feel free to star, fork, and contribute to the effort.